stock1218/KAPPAS/README.md

 ## Contributions
-Contributions are welcome, please make sure you write tests and documentation when adding new code 🙂
+Contributions are welcome, please make sure you write tests and documentation when modifying code 🙂
 #### TODO
 - Finish gRPC view
 - Package everything up in a docker container